Savuelo/tabless-core/README.md

+Format raw data into ease to handle table data.

 > :warning: It's core version of tabless, ready to use implementations of tabless in e.g. React, Vue will be avaiable soon.
 ## Installing
 ```bash